hmcts/common-dev-env-bsbp/README.md

 4. For an example, refer [to this link](https://github.com/hmcts/send-letter-service/tree/master/docker/sftp)

 ## Connecting to Local Azure Blob Storage

 For services where the `setup-azurite.sh` script is required, you can connect to the local server via Microsoft Azure Storage Explorer.
+For a specific example of how to do this I will explore Bulk Scan which should give a picture of what is required:

+1. Open Microsoft Azure Storage Explorer
+2. Click the connection button, and select the “storage account or service” option.
+3. Add in the <storage account names> SAS token found in the docker -> storage -> init-azurite.sh file (using the example above).
+4. If you get an authentication error when doing this.
+Instead pick the Local Storage Emulator option instead, and find the account key via the SAS token.
+Reference the account name as bulk/reformscanlocal too if using the example.
+5. If using Bulk Scan example, do this again for the bulkscanlocal SAS token found within the same file
+6. Refresh the explorer, and you should be able to see all the containers added through the shell script!
+Woo!

 ## Setting up Local Azure Blob Storage For a Service